 The Disinformation Project which is funded by SSHRC and the Digital Citizen Initiative has created significant research to date.
 This work reflects the growing issue of disinformation and conspiracy theories on the internet, including fake news and the political and ideological impact of right-wing extremists in Canada.
 Partnering with institutions such as Universities of British Columbia, Ryerson and Concordia, the Disinformation Project has explored research on pertinent online issues both domestically and internationally.

-- Canadian Heritage - the Digital Citizen Contribution Program - 2022-2023- “Shooting the Messenger: Credibility Attacks on Journalists,” with UBC’s Global Reporting Centre (ongoing).
+- Canadian Heritage - the Digital Citizen Contribution Program - 2022-2023- “Shooting the Messenger: Credibility Attacks on Journalists,” with UBC’s Global Reporting Centre (completed).